A MicroMagazine for Your Inner Monk at Work

 What about you?

 - Are you in the middle of a negative work environment that has you daydreaming about ways to arrange an untimely demise of your CFO?

 - Is your Type A boss driving you to the brink of sabotaging her coffee with Stevia?
 (Seriously, have you tasted that stuff?)

 - Are you looking for a regular source of encouragement and first-hand accounts of people blurring the lines between their work life and their life’s work?

 Monk@Work ~ A bi-monthly magazine for those who want to experience more meaning and fulfillment at work

-Each issue of Monk@Work contains two to three articles aimed at helping you bring your inner monk to work; experience greater meaning and significance as you perform your duties; and occasional interviews with like-minded Buddhist practitioners on a similar path.
+Each issue of Monk@Work contains articles aimed at helping you bring your inner monk to work; experience greater meaning and significance as you perform your duties; and occasional interviews with like-minded Buddhist practitioners on a similar path.